 Edit project budgets and employee rates (if granted access)

-They do not have the power to schedule time off or set a status for others, delete projects, or change the Project Owner.
+📝Note: They do not have the power to delete projects unless they are the Project Owner.

 💡 Here's a tip: Only Admins and the Account Owner can grant a Project Manager access to view project budgets and people rates.

-Department Managers are in charge of the people in one or more departments in Float.
-They can view everyone's schedules if granted access, or just the people within their department.
-They have the ability to:
+People Managers are in charge of individual people or entire departments.
+They can view everyone's schedules if granted access or just the people they need.
+They can:

-Schedule time off for people within their departments
+Schedule and approve time off for people they manage

 Admins oversee all of the people and projects within Float.
 They also have access to the Team settings, where they can manage the general account settings, team preferences, clients, departments, time off types, and more.

-They do not have access to the billing or integrations settings, nor are they able to close the account.
+📝Note: They do not have access to the billing or integration settings, nor can they close the account.

 They have unrestricted access to Float.
 By default, the Account Owner is the person who created the account.
-Account ownership can be transfered to another person from the Team settings page.
+Account ownership can be transferred to another person from the Team settings page.

 The previous Account Owner will become an Admin after transferring ownership.